Labels

 The status code of this operation.
 If the status is not MTS_SUCCESS, you can use mts_last_error() to get the full error message.

-Take the intersection of two mts_labels_t.
+Take the intersection of two sets of labels.

-This function allocates memory for result which must be released mts_labels_free when you don’t need it anymore.
+This function allocates memory for *result which must be released with mts_labels_free when you don’t need it anymore.

 Parameters:

-• first – first set of labels
+• first – pointer to the first set of labels

-• second – second set of labels
+• second – pointer to the second set of labels

 • first_mapping – if you want the mapping from the positions of entries in first to the positions in result, this should be a pointer to an array containing first.count elements, to be filled by this function.
 Otherwise it should be a NULL pointer.
 If an entry in first is not used in result, the mapping will be set to -1.